trennlinie

-2005 and 2006
+2005

 Dave: "The strangest thing that's happened is that we're all getting on pretty well.
 With the last album, it all felt a bit dead.
 This time we're all pulling together a lot more."[1]

-Dave: "Pain And Suffering In Various Tempos was the original title of the album.
+Dave: "Pain and Suffering in Various Tempos was the original title of the album.
 During the first recording session someone of our record company dropped by, wanted to know whether we already had a title.
 Of course we hadn't.
-I joked then: As usual it's all about pain and suffering.
-And the bloke completes: Presumable in different tempi.
-And now we let this print on the back of the album."
+I joked then: 'As usual it's all about pain and suffering.'
+And the bloke completes: 'Presumable in different tempi.'
+And now we let this print on the back of the album."[5]

 "It's about that I still can't allow any feelings.
 There is this side in me that is a bit strange.
 I could never write a song about the euphoric beginning of a relationship.
 It's difficult for me to handle the love that is given to me whether of my family or of my friends.
 Perhaps I have been disappointed once too often in my life.
 I have actually everything.
 I feel loved but I often don't use this wonderful supply because it's hard for me to let anyone get close to me.
 I'm afraid of opening my soul and give myself completely to someone else.
 Through this my life is more difficult than it has to be.
 Maybe the reason for it lies in any debt in my subconscious, deep dug in my childhood.
 I don't know.
 My wife tries to cheer me up then.
 We are very similar in this regard.
 It's not by chance that you surround yourself with people with whom you can share such feelings."[2]

-Martin: "Going into the studio and making another record together when you've done so much together, though, I think you really have to strive to find something new.
-When we first sat down together, even though we didn't actually really talk about it, I think we all felt that if we were going to make another record together, we had to challenge ourselves.
-The key to that was the producer Ben Hillier, because he came to the table not really even being a fan of our music.
+Martin: "Ben came to the table not really even being a fan of our music.
 He knew a few songs and we had to actually get him the whole catalogue for him to listen to.
-But he really had an idea of how he wanted to approach this and he was aggressive with that and I think we needed that."[3]
+But he really had an idea of how he wanted to approach this and he was aggressive with that and I think we needed that."[8]

-Playing The Angel
+Playing the Angel

-(Playing The Angel - with friendly permission of © Paolo Gobbo)
+(Playing the Angel - with friendly permission of © Paolo Gobbo)

 Dave: "I find a quarrel very healthy and beneficial if it's about ideas.
 But not if it's about ego.
 This was my problem in the past.
-I have never said clearly enough: Here, I have some ideas, I want you to help me.
+I have never said clearly enough: 'Here, I have some ideas, I want you to help me.'
 I simply couldn't say it.
-For this album I formulated it for the first time and was greeted with open arms."[4]
+For this album I formulated it for the first time and was greeted with open arms."[14]

 Martin: "The director was just going through the concept of the video, and that he wanted us to be playing in this futuristic ballroom.
 And Dave said, 'Well if it's a ballroom, Andy, I think you should play a piano,' and Andy said, 'Well if it's a futuristic ballroom maybe it would look better if I play an old synth.'
 Suddenly Dave's shouting, 'Well I only want what's best for the band!' and he's stormed out."[5]